 One of our favourite mood boosting foods, eggs are high in protein, Vitamin D and B12.
 They have a payload of choline, a nutrient that supports the nervous system, improves mood and helps produce neurotransmitters, as well as the antioxidant selenium.
 Since the brain is more vulnerable oxidative damage, consuming antioxidant foods can help protect and preserve the brain (and our positive mood in the process).

-Eggs are easily to make and transport when you’re on the go, and there are a ton of ways you can consume them:
+Eggs are easy to make and transport when you’re on the go, and there are a ton of ways you can consume them:

 - Hard boiled as a snack